CNM has the best quality of lecturers on so many levels

 This course will give me the skills and tools to carry on helping people.
 I will continue in my post as nurse lecturer, but hope also to run clinics and give talks in local communities.
 I might even write a book, who knows?

 My interest for Nutrition grew and is now a passion

-Lucy Drennan, Student in Naturopathic Nutrition
+Lucy Drennan, Naturopathic Nutrition

 I previously worked in hospitality where I was exposed to people’s eating habits and was constantly hearing about women struggling to keep healthy or unsure of what to eat.